Find Affordable College Courses

 10 Yearly Graduations

 University of Wisconsin - Madison is the 2nd most popular school in the nation for students seeking a doctor's degree in pharmaceutics and drug design.
 Each year, around 44,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,273 per year, while in-state graduate students, on average, pay $10,728 per year.
-For the 2020-2021 academic year, 10 doctor's degrees were handed out to pharmaceutics and drug design majors at UW - Madison.
-About 30% of this group were women, and 20% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $9,644 per year, while in-state graduate students, on average, pay $10,728 per year.
+During the most recent year for which we have data, 10 people received their doctor's degree in pharmaceutics and drug design from UW - Madison.
+Around 22% of these students were from an underrepresented racial-ethnic group, and 56% were women.

 #4